nwb4edu/nwb4edu.github.io/README.md

 ## About This Project

 The `nwb4edu` online textbook provides interactive and self-guided resources for educators, students, and self-guided learners who would like to use open neuroscience datasets for research and/or teaching.
-The textbook introduces users to Neurodata Without Borders (NWB), a data standard for neurophysiology data, and teaches how to access, analyze, and visualize NWB datasets using Python.
+The textbook introduces users to [Neurodata Without Borders (NWB)](https://www.nwb.org/), a data standard for neurophysiology data, and teaches how to access, analyze, and visualize NWB datasets using Python.

 ### Key Features

 - **Interactive Jupyter notebooks** with executable code
 - **Comprehensive tutorials** covering data access, analysis, and visualization
 - **Problem sets** for hands-on practice
-- **Real datasets** from DANDI Archive and Allen Institute
+- **Real datasets** from [DANDI Archive](https://dandiarchive.org/) and the [Allen Institute for Brain Science](https://alleninstitute.org/)
 - **Greatest Hits lessons** that recreate figures from landmark neuroscience papers
 - **Launch on JupyterHub** - no local installation required